Professional Development of Staff

 The nature of the award

-- The number of Training/Meeting Hours assigned to a completed course will be agreed by or determined by the Principal/Head of School and the Director once provided with documentary evidence.
+- The number of Training/Meeting Hours assigned to a completed course will be agreed by or determined by the Principal/Head of School once provided with documentary evidence.
 If necessary, any such an agreement or determination will be made in consultation with the training or course provider.
-Normally only hours of ‘supervised training or tuition' will be considered as Training/Meeting Hours .
+Normally only hours of ‘supervised training or tuition' will be considered as Training/Meeting Hours.

-- All university degrees awarded during the tenure of a teacher at Friends Schools may be eligible for incremental awards at Friends Schools providing that
+- All university degrees awarded during the tenure of a teacher at RFS may be eligible for incremental awards at RFS providing that

-- the courses attended have been approved by the Principal/Head of School and the Director before the outset of further study and
+- The courses attended have been approved by the Principal/Head of School before the outset of further study and,

-- the institution attended during the course is approved by the Principal/Head of School and the Director
+- The institution attended during the course is approved by the Principal/Head of School.